storesales/Store-Sales-/README.md

 You are free to share and adapt the material, but you must give appropriate credit to the creators:
 The Insight Seekers Team – StoreSales Project (2025)
 Full license text: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- Recommendations to improve sales strategy and profitability.